-You do not need to use a Conditional Close order to close a position.
+You do not need to use a Conditional Close order to close an open spot position on margin.

-Be careful: If you create a position using an order that includes a Conditional Close, but then close the position using a different order, this will not automatically cancel the Conditional Close order.
-The Conditional Close order, if/when triggered, will create new position in the opposite direction.
+Be careful: If you open a spot position on margin using an order that includes a Conditional Close, but then close that spot position on margin using a different order, this will not automatically cancel the Conditional Close order.
+The Conditional Close order, if/when triggered, will open a new position in the opposite direction.

-If you no longer want the Conditional Close associated with a position, you will need to manually cancel it from the list of Open Orders.
+If you no longer want the Conditional Close associated with an open spot position on margin, you will need to manually cancel it from the list of Open Orders.
 Your Open Orders can be found by selecting Trade from the menu at the top of the page and then selecting the Orders tab.

 How to place a Conditional Close